-When you start researching air compressors, whether you’re shopping for a new one or troubleshooting your old one, the first thing that may strike you is the difference between oilless and oil air compressor models.
+When you start researching air compressors, whether you’re shopping for a new one or troubleshooting your old air compressor, the first thing that may strike you is the difference between oilless and oil air compressor models.

-Here’s a look at the main differences between oil or oilless air compressor units and who should buy which type.
+Here’s a look at the main differences between oil or oilless compressor units and who should buy which type.
 Each one has advantages and disadvantages over the other.

 What is an Oil Air Compressor?